Wesel: Early modern

 In 1545, a Walloon community in Wesel was noted, with French-language church services.

-In 1590 the Spanish captured Wesel after a four-year siege.
+In 1590, the Spanish captured Wesel after a four-year siege.
 The city changed hands between the Dutch and Spanish several times during the Eighty Years War.
-In 1672 a French force under Louis II de Bourbon, Prince de Condé captured the city.
+In 1672, a French force under Louis II de Bourbon, Prince de Condé captured the city.

 Wesel was inherited by the Hohenzollerns of the Margraviate of Brandenburg in 1609 but they were unable to take control of Wesel until the Treaty of Nijmegen in 1678.
 In 1688, a French Huguenot commune was founded in the town.
 Although the city had been heavily fortified the Prussians evacuated the city during the Seven Years' War and it was occupied by the French.
 It was returned to Prussia at the end of the war.
 Friedrich Wilhelm von Dossow was the Prussian Governor of Wesel during the 18th century.

-Wesel was ceded to the French in 1805 under the Treaty of Schönbrunn.
+In 1805, during the Napoleonic Wars, Wesel was ceded to the French Empire under the Treaty of Schönbrunn.
+It became part of the Grand Duchy of Berg, established in March 1806 as a French client state under Joachim Murat, before being annexed to France-proper in January 1808.
 The French heavily fortified the city constructing a rectangular fort called the Citadelle Napoleon at Büderich and the Citadelle Bonaparte on an island in the Rhine off Wesel.
 Though blockaded by the Allies in 1813 the city remained in French hands until after the Battle of Waterloo.
-After the Napoleonic Wars of the early 19th century, the city became part of the Prussian Rhine Province and the Citadelle Napoleon was renamed Fort Blücher.
+After the Napoleonic Wars the city became part of the Prussian Province of Jülich-Cleves-Berg in 1815 then the Rhine Province in 1822; the Citadelle Napoleon was renamed Fort Blücher.